evmos/evmos/docs/basics/gas.md

 usage of operations during execution.
 Operations on Cosmos are represented as read or writes done to the chain's store.

 In Cosmos, a fee is calculated and charged to the user during a message execution.
-This fee is calculated from the sum of all gas consumed in an message execution:
+This fee is calculated from the sum of all gas consumed in a message execution:

 $$fee = gas ~ * ~ gasPrice$$